Matt-Mayden/ecocache/readme.txt

-Ecocache github for the Foss4g Hackathon in Nottingham
+Ecocache github for the Foss4g Hackathon in Nottingham on 17th Sept